 A full-time employee may use up to 22.5 hours of work time without loss of pay during each calendar year to handle personal business.
+Unused personal hours expire on December 31 of each year.

 Personal hours are granted on January 1 each year and are prorated for new hires who start later in the calendar year as follows: